kennedysgarage/keystone/README.md

-## Geoluhread
+## Keystone

-Geoluhread (yellow-red) is starting place in the construction of web apps.
+Keystone is starting place in the construction of web apps.

 ## Features
  * Launch Image